dsmi-lab-ntust/AnomalyDetectionToolbox/benchmarks/ContextualAnomaly/Climate/readme.txt

 For contextual anomaly, we queried climate data from NOAA's National Climatic Data Center (NCDC).
 This data set records the climate data from the station of Taiwan.
-We provide a program to perturb the climate data contextual to convert normal data to contextual anomalies inside.
-This program will switch temperatures of different seasons as contextual anomallies.
-This dataset also includes nature point anomalies that, missing value will be set as 1000.
+We perturb the climate data contextual to convert normal data to contextual anomalies inside.
+This processing will switch temperatures of different seasons as contextual anomalies.

 With WMO Resolution 40 NOAA Policy, this data set cannot be redistributed for commercial purposes.
 Re-distribution of these data by others must provide this same notification.
 For details, please consult: